dasannikov/Vault/README.md

 Advantages:
 - Fast (Native code)
-- No GC after usage
+- No C# allocations and GC
 - You manage your memory (`Free` means delete container and release memory)
 - Don't use any Unity3D features.
 Universal C# code.
 Can works with any .net code.